netor27/features-webapp/README.md

 ## Running the tests inside a docker container

-* Execute the following commands to build the test images and run the tests
+* Execute the following commands to build the test images and run the tests.

 ```shell
 sudo docker-compose -f docker-compose.tests.yml -p ci build
 sudo docker-compose -f docker-compose.tests.yml -p ci run web-tests python -m pytest --cov=web/ tests --configfile=configtestdocker
 ```

-*That will print out the tests results and the code coverage.
-To stop the test images, run the following command
+* That will print out the tests results and a code coverage report.
+* To stop the test images, run the following command.

 ```shell
 sudo docker-compose down